Muskkreek Companion Cavoodles

 Why we got involved in breeding

 Whilst l have been exclusively breeding Cavoodles since 2017 l have been involved in breeding & owning dogs all my life.
-My family owned a dairy farm & we bred our own working kelpies & German Coolies.
-Also in my marriage we bred kelpies & border collies for our contract mustering team & plant.
-The intense years of…
+As a child my family owned a dairy farm & we bred our own working kelpies, border collies & Merle German Koolies Also in my marriage we bred kelpies & border collies for our contract mustering team…

 Our special touch